nmidzic20/Mixscape/README.md

 6. Delete cocktails from My list

-Note: Don't worry if you dont manage to implement all of the requirements, relax and have fun!
+Note: Don't worry if you don't manage to implement all of the requirements, relax and have fun!

 ## Implementation technology